Why This Matters

 -

-Which two DNA-binding domains require dimerization to function, and how does this expand regulatory possibilities?
+Which two DNA-binding domain types require dimerization to function, and how does heterodimerization expand regulatory possibilities?

 -

-Compare the roles of TFIID and TFIIH in transcription initiation—which acts first, and what distinct functions does each provide?
+Compare the roles of TFIID and TFIIH in transcription initiation.
+Which acts first, and what distinct enzymatic or structural functions does each provide?

 -

-How do nuclear receptors and heat shock factors differ in their mechanisms of activation, even though both are classified as inducible transcription factors?
+How do nuclear receptors and heat shock factors differ in their activation mechanisms, even though both are classified as inducible transcription factors?

 -

 A mutation eliminates the activation domain of a transcription factor but leaves the DNA-binding domain intact.
-Predict the effect on target gene expression and explain why this might act as a dominant negative.
+Predict the effect on target gene expression, and explain why this mutant might act as a dominant negative (hint: think about what happens when the mutant occupies the binding site).

 -

 Explain how enhancers can regulate transcription from thousands of base pairs away.
-What molecular mechanism allows this "action at a distance"?
+What molecular structures and protein complexes make this "action at a distance" possible?